A Good Night’s Sleep Sets the Mood for the Whole Day.

-Brooklinen, Parachute, and Boll & Branch are all made with cotton and animal feather down, while Buffy uses breathable eucalyptus and a vegan, earth-friendly down alternative.
+Brooklinen and Parachute are all made with cotton and animal feather down, while Buffy uses breathable eucalyptus and a vegan, earth-friendly down alternative.
 If you’re looking for an option that’s extremely fluffy, eco-friendly, and made without animal products, we’d suggest Buffy.

 Category #3: Shipping + Return Policies

 This was the category we were most surprised by.
-Each of the four brands has a wildly different policy for shipping and returns…
+Each of the three brands has a wildly different policy for shipping and returns…

 Parachute accepts returns within 60 days of delivery.
 They ship within the U.S. and offer free returns, though shipping and handling fees are nonrefundable.